What are the Best Solar Panels?

-For most of us, the most cost-effective option is usually the one that fits our needs the best.
+If you are looking for the best solar panel then the most cost-effective (cheapest) option is usually the one that fits your specific needs the best.
 However, there are certain situations where a specialized panel might make more sense.
 Let’s take a look at some of the best residential solar panels on the market today.

-Whatever your need is, we’ve got you covered!
+Whatever your need is, do not worry, we have got you covered!
 We’ve listed out the best solar panels for each of the categories below:

 - Best for Inclement Weather: Canadian Solar